| | |

 groups.
 Again, it just doesn't make sense in the big picture to provide

-the high-profile client anything less than the best you can find.
+the high-profile client anything less than the best you can find.3.
+MAINTAIN CONTROL OF YOUR CLIENT DON'T LET THEM

 MAKE STRATEGIC DECISIONS FOR YOU